qiling9760/sep11-freedom-project/blog/entry02.md

 ##### 12/9/24

 ## Context
 My game is an interactive game where the user can control the character to collect points.
 In my game, the character is a cat, and the points are the cat food.
+I used functions from [kaboom](https://kaboomjs.com/) to make it work.

 ## Tool
 ### onKeyDown and move